alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

         import pyarrow.compute as pc # add this line in, it will be used later
 ```

-Next, we will write a function to make a GET request to the API, passing in Lebron James' `player_id` and `season`:
+Next, we write a function to make a GET request to the API.
+We pass in Lebron James' `player_id` and `season`:
 ```python
     def get_postseason_stats(player_id=237, season=2016):
         resp = requests.get(